ENVIRONMENTAL ENGINEERING AND HYDROLOGY - 2020/1

 Formative assessment and feedback

-- An appreciation of how environmental factors (such as natural water cycle and pollutants in water) is considered in civil engineering designs, and how environmental engineering intersects civil engineering in practice.
+- Develop an appreciation of how environmental factors (such as natural water cycle and pollutants in water) is considered in civil engineering designs, and how environmental engineering intersects civil engineering in practice.

-- The basic analytical tools for assessing the hydrological cycle from rainfall to runoff, river flow, reservoir storage and management techniques.
+- Learn the basic analytical tools for assessing the hydrological cycle from rainfall to runoff, reservoir storage and water management techniques.

-- An introduction to environmental engineering and pollution control principles by teaching them fundamental concepts in water and wastewater treatment technologies in order to carry out basic design of treatment systems.
+- Introduce environmental engineering and water-pollution control principles by means of fundamental concepts in water treatment principles and water treatment technologies in order to carry out design of treatment systems.